sawani02/Angular/README.md

 # Angular Project

-Angular4 tutorial: Simple angular project to understand angular cli, components, directives, binding and services.
+Angular4 and 6 tutorial: Simple angular project to understand angular cli, components, directives, binding and services.

 Angular: It is a framework to build client applications in HTML, CSS and Javascript/Typescript